gnodwell/Guelph-Course-Selection-Manager/README.md

 1. Navigate to root webapp/back/ folder of project.
 2. Open api.ini with text-editor.
 3. Change chdir value to be the path to the "back" folder on your machine" (Ex: "chdir = {project_director}/w22_cis3760_team4/webapp/back/" without quotations in file).

-{project_directory} is the path to the directory which you have the project in.
+*{project_directory} is the path to the directory which you have the project in.*
+4. Within the same directory of api.ini, create and save a new file that will process all web requests sent - api.sock
+5. Copy "api.service" to NGINX "system directory" directory (usually located @ /etc/systemd/system/) overwrite files if necessary.

 <!-- USAGE SECTION -->
 ## Usage